Please click the links below to view our workforce and to learn more about their roles within the GP Practices under our PCN

 Please visit the Enhanced health in care homes (NHS England) website for more information.

-Please see the list below to see which care homes we are currently working with below and Care Home team:
+Please see the list below to see which care homes we are currently working with and the Enhanced Health Care Home team:

 Kate Grice: